 Federal Agency Name(s): Oceanic and Atmospheric Research (OAR), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce

-Funding Opportunity Title: Fiscal Year 2020 National Sea Grant College Program Dean John A. Knauss Marine Policy Fellowship
+Funding Opportunity Title: 2023 National Sea Grant College Program Dean John A. Knauss Marine Policy Fellowship

 Catalog of Federal Domestic Assistance (CFDA) Number(s): 11.417, Sea Grant Support

-Funding Opportunity Description: This notice announces that applications may be submitted for the 2020 National Sea Grant College Program Dean John A. Knauss Marine Policy Fellowship (Sea Grant Knauss Fellowship Program).
-Sea Grant anticipates funding not less than 35 selected applicants, of which those assigned to the Legislative branch will be approximately 14.
-Each award will be funded at a total of $71,500 in federal funding, with the option to add additional funds for fellowship related travel.
+This notice announces that applications may be submitted for the 2023 National Sea Grant College Program Dean John A. Knauss Marine Policy Fellowship (Sea Grant Knauss Fellowship Program).
+The National Sea Grant College Program (Sea Grant) anticipates funding no less than 35 applicants, of which approximately 17 will be assigned to the Legislative branch.
+Application packages will each propose a total of $89,000 in funding.

 For more detailed information about host offerings, applications, selection and placement process in Washington DC, please visit the National Sea Grant Knauss website.